ustun/reactjs-introduction/README.md

 ## Difficulties of Building User Interfaces in Big Applications

-We can summarize the basic goal of React as follows: To build applications where data changes over time in a simple and fast manner.
+We can summarize the basic goal of React as follows: To build big applications where data changes over time and to build these applications rapidly and robustly.

 Usually it is not an easy job to create interface, but why exactly is that?
 Let's consider about a server-side web system.
 We pull the data out of the